Mactan–Cebu International Airport

-The airport is managed by the Mactan–Cebu International Airport Authority and operated by the GMR–Megawide Cebu Airport Corporation.
+The airport is managed by the Mactan–Cebu International Airport Authority and operated by Aboitiz InfraCapital Inc.

+MCIA has received numerous awards, including being named the Best Airport in the Asia-Pacific Region in the 5–15 million passengers category at the Airports Council International (ACI) World Airport Service Quality (ASQ) Customer Experience Awards in 2024 and 2025.
+It was also recognized as Asia's "Airport of the Year" at the 2025 Travel Trade Excellence Awards in Singapore.

 History

 Early years

+Philippine Airlines Airbus A300B4 on the ramp of Mactan-Cebu International Airport, 1986.

 The runway was built by the United States Air Force in 1956 as an emergency airport for Strategic Air Command bombers.
 It was known back then as the Mactan Air Base.
 It remained a spartan outpost until the Vietnam War in the 1960s when it became a base for a C-130 unit of the U.S. Air Force.

 Commercial operations started on April 27, 1966 for domestic flights.
 It replaced the now closed Lahug Airport (now the site of Cebu IT Park) which could no longer be expanded due to safety and physical problems.
 International charter flights later commenced in 1978.

 On July 31, 1990, Republic Act No. 6958 was approved, which created and established the Mactan–Cebu International Airport Authority (MCIAA).
 The law transferred the existing assets and operations of Mactan–Cebu International Airport and Lahug Airport to the newly created MCIAA.